 - Inducted in ARIA Hall of Fame with Cold Chisel in 1992 and as a solo artist in 2005

-- Only person to ever win the ABIA Award for Best Biography twice – Working Class Boy in 2017 and Working Class Man in 2018
+- Only Australian to win the ABIA Award for Best Biography twice – Working Class Boy in 2017 and Working Class Man in 2018

 - Working Class Mandebuted as this country’s #1 book during its first week on sale and it held onto the #1 position in the autobiography and biography category for ten consecutive weeks.
 It has gone on to notch up 26 weeks in the Top Ten to date and is on track to replicate the success of Working Class Boy.